-A career focus on development of athlete medical services and I have worked extensively with all aspects of medical care for athletes including 7 years as Lead Physician for the English Institute of Sport at Loughborough University, CMO for GB World Class Canoeing Program 1997-2017, Great Britain Rowing, Team GB and for LTA Great Britain Davis Cup team 2001-2007 until moving to cricket full time.
+My career has also focused on the development of elite athlete medical services, working extensively with all aspects of care for athletes.
+This work has included 7 years as Lead Physician for the English Institute of Sport at Loughborough University, CMO for GB World Class Canoeing Program 1997-2017, Great Britain Rowing, Team GB and for LTA Great Britain Davis Cup team from 2001-2007 until moving to cricket full time.

 This career has taken me to the Sydney and Athens Olympics and Melbourne Commonwealth Games, an award of the British Association of Sports Medicine travelling scholarship in 1998 and with the ECB, the BMJ award for Sport and Exercise Medicine Team of the year in 2013.
 In 2020 my time at the ECB saw a presentation with the annual Special award for services to cricket and an MBE in 2022 for “Services to Sport during the Pandemic”.

 Some of the principal treatments carried out by Professor Nicholas Peirce at Spire include:

 Sports and exercise medicine